loafthecomputerphile/fjml/README.md

 }
 ```

-This format seperates the header data, imports, controls and display ui.
+This format separates the header data, imports, controls and display UI.

 - ## Header:
     Headers is primarily map based and thus requires one to use keys and values unlike the list based forms like the rest are.